elastic/integrations/packages/kubernetes_otel/docs/README.md

-# Kubernetes OTEL Integration
+# Kubernetes OpenTelemetry Assets

-Use the Kubernetes OTEL integration to install needed assets to monitor [Kubernetes clusters](https://kubernetes.io/).
+Kubernetes OpenTelemetry Assets must be used with OpenTelemetry data.
+With this package will be installed assets to monitor [Kubernetes clusters](https://kubernetes.io/).

 ## Requirements